-Mention Panama and most people will immediately think of its famous canal.
-And no wonder, because it's one of the Seven Wonders of the Modern World and the country's top attraction.
-If you're in Panama City and you want to see it, here's a local's (my) Panama Canal guide to visiting, including the best places to view the ships and what to expect.
+When it comes to things to see in Panama, most people will immediately think of the world famous canal.
+It's no wonder, because it's one of the Seven Wonders of the Modern World and the country's top attraction.
+If you're in Panama City and you want to see it, here's a local's guide to visiting the Panama Canal, including the best places to view the ships and what to expect.

 - Miraflores Locks – the most visited because it's closest to Panama City and has a beautiful visitor's center.

-- Pedro Miguel Locks – a single set of locks a few minutes north of Miraflores; it is not set up for visitors.
+- Pedro Miguel Locks – a single set of locks a few minutes north of Miraflores.
+This is the least impressive spot and not set up for visitors.

-- Gatun Locks – the three locks that are on the Caribbean side of the canal.
+- Gatun Locks – the three locks that are on the Atlantic side of the canal.
 They lie near the city of Colón, an hour's drive from Panama City.

-When the Panama Canal opened in 1914 it set up a set of guidelines for the maximum size that would be allowed to enter and termed it “Panamax.”
+When the Panama Canal opened in 1914, canal authroties set up a set of guidelines for the maximum size that would be allowed to enter and termed it “Panamax.”
 The size includes the width and length of the available lock chambers, the depth of water in the canal, and the height of the bridges that span the canal.
 The third set of locks, which opened in June of 2016, allows even larger, “New Panamax” ships.

 Though its two “lanes” of canals make it look like the ships might be able to go in both directions at the same time, the Culebra Cut makes this impossible.
 This treacherous area is far too narrow for large ships to pass each other.
 (This area was the biggest challenge when they built the canal: They had to blast and cut their way through.)
 So for 12 hours a day ships pass from north to south, and for the other 12 they go from south to north.